-First sign of Spring coming, in the middle of January.
+The first sign of Spring comes, in the middle of January.
 The little lambs appear on the pastures, which I love to photograph.

 Little lambs are born only in spring.
 It is conditioned by a hormone – melatonin.
-As a matter of fact which is produced by sheep at night.
+As a matter of fact, it is produced by sheep at night.
 Also plays a key role in the sheep’s reproductive process.
 In autumn, when dusk falls outside faster.
 Animals produce more of it.
-And thus become interested in individuals of the opposite sex.
+And thus become interested in individuals of the other sex.
 After autumn games and a five-month pregnancy, young lambs come into the world in spring.
-Off course when the lambs will born it depends on the farmer.
+Off course when the lambs will be born depends on the farmer.

 Lambing season is generally February to March in Ireland.

 The most common breed of sheep in Ireland is the Scottish Blackface.
-They easily spotted due to its black head and legs.
-Just like the famous claymation ‘Shaun the Sheep’ from the creators of ‘Wallace and Gromit.
+They are easily spotted due to their black head and legs.
+Just like the famous claymation ‘Shaun the Sheep’ by the creators of ‘Wallace and Gromit’.

-Below photos of Irish Lambs I took just outskirt of Carlow town.
-In the middle of January 2021, on the way to Oak Park Forest Park
+Below are photos of Irish Lambs, which I took just outskirts of Carlow town.
+In the middle of January 2021, on the way to Oak Park Forest Park.